BLMS Supplemental Guidelines

 Students have access to support from their individual teachers before and after school.
 Students should speak directly with their teachers to coordinate a time for help or to make up assessments or other in-class assignments, projects or labs.

 We are committed to providing these opportunities to support your student’s academic success.
-If at any time you have concerns about your student’s progress, please contact their teachers as soon as possible.
+If you have concerns about your student’s progress, please contact their teachers as soon as possible.
 Our counselors are also available and can help with questions or concerns.

 Plagiarism/Forgery